ProjetsPL/treehouse-theme/_posts/us/2020-07-31-how-to-enliven-white-kitchen-7-interesting-ideas.md

 description: A white kitchen is your dream but you want to add a color to it? ➡️ Learn some simple tricks to enliven your interior. ✔️ It's easy!
 intro: A white kitchen is a classic and timeless design – always trendy.
-It's perfect for small interiors, but it looks incredible in large spaces as well.
-Sometimes, however, plain white is simply not enough.
+It's perfect for small interiors, and it looks incredible in large spaces.
+But sometimes plain white is simply not enough.
 How to enliven your interior so that it looks fantastic?
-All you need is a couple of small changes.
+  All you need is a couple of small modifications.
 image: "/uploads/biala-kuchnia-jak-ja-ozywic.jpg"
 related_products: []
 published: false